 So would understating their value.
-Selling assets for substantially more than their declared value would raise obvious questions and a potential action for back taxes.
+Selling assets for substantially more than their declared value would raise obvious questions and a potential action for back taxes if there is no reason to believe that the value suddenly increased.
 In addition, as security against fraudulently low declarations, the government should have the right to challenge any valuation.

 In most cases, it should be easy to show what the reasonable market value of an item was as of the tax declaration date.
-But if a settlement is not reached and no other means of determining value are available, the government should have the right to auction the asset, and sell it if the high bid is at least 25% over the declared value, paying the owner 75% of the declared value and keeping the rest.
+But if a settlement is not reached and there is no practical way to determine value, the government should have the right to auction the asset, and sell it if the high bid is at least 25% over the declared value, paying the owner 75% of the declared value and keeping the rest.

-The 1.5% tax rate is low, and in general it should be in most people’s best interest to put an accurate – or even slightly inflated – value on their assets.
+The 1.5% tax rate is low, and in general it should be in most people’s best interest to put an accurate value on their assets.
 Furthermore, I would expect Congress to come up with “safe harbor” rules for valuation, such as the average stock price for the previous month or quarter, to eliminate uncertainty and to prevent predators from being able to jump in and buy items that have suddenly increased in value in mid-year.